CyberbuildLab/StudentProjectAllocation/README.md

 TODO:
 - [ ] Check one last time that it's working.
-- [ ] Currently requires the output file exists.
+- [X] Currently requires the output file exists.
 It would be best if it could just be created on demand (using 'open()' function?)
-- [ ] Currently statistics are not exported.
-TBD.
+- [X] Add statistics sheet.